 ♦ Corporate Tax Returns (if self-employed and you own over 25% of the company)

 Getting a Pre-Approval Letter

 Generally, once you submit the above items to your lender you should receive a pre-approval letter within 2-3 business days.
 The lender may ask for additional documentation.
 They are not trying to be difficult by asking for additional documentation, rather, after the housing bubble burst, underwriters became much stricter regarding the loan approval process so a lot more documentation is needed today than it was 10 years ago.
-In addition to receiving a pre-approval letter which shows the amount you can afford to purchase, you should ask your lender to show you what that pre approval amounts to in terms of a monthly mortgage payment plus any PMI, taxes, and insurance.
+In addition to receiving a pre-approval letter that shows the amount you can afford to purchase, you should ask your lender to show you what that pre-approval amounts to in terms of a monthly mortgage payment plus any PMI, taxes, and insurance.
 That way you can make sure you are comfortable with what your monthly housing payment will be at that pre-approval letter.
 Once you’ve received your pre-approval letter, forward it to us for your file so we can have it when we are ready to submit an offer.

 Ask About Free Money